+react in the atmosphere to form the more toxic compound $NO_2$ .
 Nitrogen dioxide is a pulmonary irritant affecting primarily the upper respiratory tract.
-Although four times more toxic than nitric oxide, NO_2 rarely produces even the mildest of effects.
-The principal harm most people experience is not from nitrogen oxides directly, but rather from a reaction NO_x has with hydrocarbons in sunlight to produce the SWCAA 2001 EMISSIONS photochemical oxidants, ozone and smog.
+Although four times more toxic than nitric oxide, $NO_2$ rarely produces even the mildest of effects.
+The main harm most people experience is not from nitrogen oxides directly, but rather from a reaction $NO_x$ has with hydrocarbons in sunlight to produce the photochemical oxidants, ozone and smog.